 When someone subscribes to your email list, they have already shown interest in your content.
 Once they have joined your list, it’s time to give them an opportunity to engage with you.
 Getting your subscribers to respond to your emails and divulge more information about them is something that you should always be aiming for.

-Once someone signs up and opts-in to your offer, you can send them a survey along with a thank you note.
+Once someone signs up and opts-in to your offer, say to join your webinar, you can then send them a survey along with a thank you note through your welcome email.
 However, simply asking them won’t work.
 You need to motivate them into taking action.
 Depending on your business, you can offer them a certain incentive that is appealing to them.
 Make sure it is relevant and valuable.

 Creating the best email marketing campaigns is simple when you have enough data on hand as it helps you create the most personalized experiences.
 However, having mere data on hand is not enough.
 Collecting the right data and then using it effectively is what makes it worthwhile.